SirBenedick/historic-portfolio-analyzer/README.md

 - Add: Calculation of dividends to portfolio performance
 - Add: Calculation of sharp ratio
 - Add: Store meta data for symbol in symbolstore (change data flow, (full name, currency, region)
+- Improve: Search with space (if api allows this)

 #### Idea dump